-Stanford’s department of biology leads the way for life science research, while the bioengineering department creates a fusion of engineering and life sciences by inventing new technologies.
+Stanford’s department of biology leads the way for life sciences research, while the bioengineering department creates a fusion of engineering and life sciences by inventing new technologies.

 The biology department offers courses in biochemistry, biophysics, computational biology, conservational biology and many other subdisciplines.

-Many Stanford alumni have won prestigious awards, such as Nobel prizes, Rhodes scholarships and Turing awards.
+Many Stanford alumni have won prestigious accolades, such as Nobel prizes, Rhodes scholarships and Turing awards.

 Almost 90 per cent of undergraduate students live on campus, and all first-years are required to live on campus.